 Generally, a positive pressure ventilation system can be installed in most properties – though you need experts to do this and access to an exterior wall.

-The other issue for those with a new build property is that a PPV may not be the ideal solution and it may be worth looking at a mechanical ventilation and heat recovery (MVHR) system instead.
+For some new build properties, a PPV may not be the ideal solution.
+It may be worth looking at a mechanical ventilation and heat recovery (MVHR) system instead.
+These won’t be forcing cold air into what is a warm home.

 One issue for those homes built before 2010 is that they do not suffer from condensation as modern homes do.